Detection of astrophysical gravitational wave sources by TianQin and LISA

 \subsection{Detectability}

 An important parameter in the study of SBHBs using GWs is the distance to which we will be able to detect them depending on their total mass.
 This question is discussed in this section for equal-mass binaries detected by TianQin, LISA, and joint detection.
 We see in \fref{fig:sbhb_hor_snr} that SBHBs will be detectable to luminosity distances of up to a few ${\rm Gpc}$ for a SNR of five if their total mass is at the higher end of the spectrum of $100\,{\rm M_\odot}$ and above.
 In this mass range, all three detection scenarios work similarly well with a slight improvement for joint detection.
 For lighter sources between $10\,{\rm M_\odot}$ and $100\,{\rm M_\odot}$ TianQin alone works significantly better than LISA alone, reaching luminosity distances between roughly $50\,{\rm Mpc}$ and $1\,{\rm Gpc}$ for a SNR of five and between $15\,{\rm Mpc}$ and $700\,{\rm Mpc}$ for $\rho = 20$.
 For the lighter SBHBs in this range, LISA alone will reach distances shorter by a factor of around three while for the heavier ones, the distance will be shorter by a factor of around 1.4.
+TianQin performs better for lighter sources because of its improved sensitivity at higher frequencies compared to LISA, which allows it to track the signal of these sources with better accuracy at times when the signal is chirping stronger.
 The distance reached by the joint detection is similar to the one by TianQin alone but with slight improvements for total masses of $20\,{\rm M_\odot}$ and above.
 For masses below $10\,{\rm M_\odot}$, TianQin alone and the joint detection will perform almost identically reaching distances between $7\,{\rm Mpc}$ and $65\,{\rm Mpc}$ while performing eight to four times better than LISA alone, respectively.